Conformal dynamics at infinity for groups with contracting elements: Introduction

 We are interested in a \textit{compactification} of $\U$: $\bU$ and $\pU$ are compact, though the language of bordification is convenient, as $\U$ is bordified by any subset of the boundary.

-We call $\bU$ a \textit{convergence bordification} if the following two assumptions are true: \begin{enumerate}[(A)] \item Any contracting geodesic ray $X$ converges to a boundary point $\xi\in \pU$.
-Any sequence of $y_n\in \U$ with exiting projections $\pi_X(y_n)$ tends to the same $\xi$. \item Let $X_n$ be any exiting sequence of $C$-contracting subsets.
-Then for any $x\in \U$, a subsequence of their \textit{cones}
+A fundamental notion in this work is the so-called \textit{convergence bordification} $\bU$ so that the following two assumptions are true: \begin{enumerate} \item[\textbf{(A)}] Any contracting geodesic ray $X$ converges to a boundary point $\xi\in \pU$, and any sequence of $y_n\in \U$ with escaping projections $\pi_X(y_n)$ tends to the same $\xi$. \item[\textbf{(B)}] Let $X_n$ be any escaping sequence of $C$-contracting subsets.
+Then for any $x\in \U$, a subsequence of their \textit{cones} defined as follows

-converges to a boundary point in $\pU$. \end{enumerate} By definition, the convergence bordification persists under any Hausdorff quotient, and one-point compactification is a convergence bordification.
-A convergence bordification is called \textit{nontrivial} if \begin{enumerate}[(C)] \item the set $\mathcal C$ of \textit{non-pinched} points $\xi\in \pU$ is non-empty: if $x_n, y_n\in \U$ converge to $\xi$, then $[x_n, y_n]$ is an exiting sequence.
+converges to a boundary point in $\pU$. \end{enumerate} By definition, the convergence bordification persists under taking Hausdorff quotient: if we have a quotient map of $\pU$ onto a Hausdorff metrizable space, denoted by $[\cdot]$ as follows extending the identification $\U\to \U$, then $[\pU]$ is a convergence bordification of $\U$.
+As one-point compactification is always a convergence bordification, we say that a convergence bordification is \textit{nontrivial} if the following assumption holds \begin{enumerate} \item[\textbf{(C)}] the set $\mathcal C$ of \textit{non-pinched} points $\xi\in \pU$ is non-empty: if $x_n, y_n\in \U$ converge to $\xi$, then $[x_n, y_n]$ is an escaping sequence.